María de Zayas: Major works

-María de Zayas's most successful works are her Novelas amorosas y ejemplares (Amorous and Exemplary Novels), published in 1637, and Desengaños amorosos (Disenchantments of Love), published in 1647.
+María de Zayas's principal works are her Novelas amorosas y ejemplares (Amorous and Exemplary Novels), published in 1637, and Desengaños amorosos (Disenchantments of Love), published in 1647.
 They are sometimes known as the Spanish Decameron because they followed a structure used by Giovanni Boccaccio.
 The collection consists of a number of stories or novelas (novelle in Italian) framed by one overarching one.
 Other examples of such collections are Chaucer's Canterbury Tales and Marguerite de Navarre's L'Heptémaron.
 Further influential novella writers from the period were Matteo Bandello and Masuccio Salernitano, some of whose stories Zayas adapted.
 In Spain Miguel de Cervantes published his Novelas ejemplares (Exemplary Stories in the English translation) in 1613, in which he dispensed with the frame narrative.
 Zayas's contemporaries Alonso Castillo Solórzano and Juan Pérez de Montalbán also wrote novellas.
 The genre allowed Zayas to tell a variety of stories, developing strong characters, and providing a showcase for her range.

 The frame narrative of both collections revolves around Lisis, who has invited a group of her friends to her home to help her recover from an illness.
 In an attempt to lift her spirits, each of her friends narrates a story about a particular amorous experience.
 Two stories are narrated per night for a total of five nights.
 While the first book includes some episodes of violence and deception, it also includes more humorous stories, usually told by male narrators.
 The second collection is entirely female-narrated and is much darker in tone and focuses on the abuse of women, many of whom die at the hands of their husbands or male relatives.
 The female characters in both books are well developed, and their experience allows them to eloquently denounce their inferior role in society: